What's nearbyWhat's nearbyView map

 Free car parking

-The Workhouse Famine & Heritage Centre is a restored workhouse building with a famine exhibition.
-It is run as a community educational resource, exhibition space, and craft training centre in Dunfanaghy, County Donegal.
+The Workhouse Famine & Heritage Centre is a restored workhouse building located 300m from Dunfanaghy Square along the N56 in County Donegal.

-The Workhouse Famine & Heritage Centre is on the outskirts of Dunfanaghy in County Donegal, overlooking Sheephaven Bay, and within easy walking distance of Horn Head and the fabulous Tramore Beach.
+The Workhouse Famine & Heritage Centre is in the heart of County Donegal and is within easy walking distance of the scenic Horn Head and the fabulous Tramore Beach, or a short drive to Glenveagh National Park, Ards Forest Park, Doe Castle and the Gaeltacht.
+It operates from March to December.

 Contact details